Audit Logging

 # Combine filters

-Mezite's audit system uses an Emitter pattern to decouple event generation from event storage.
-This ensures that audit writes do not block the critical path of SSH session establishment.
+Mezite's audit system uses a producer/consumer split between event emit sites and the database writer, so audit writes do not block the critical path of SSH session establishment.

 Buffered Async Writes

 Most audit events are written asynchronously via a buffered channel.
-The Emitter accepts events from any goroutine, queues them in a channel buffer, and a background writer flushes them to PostgreSQL in batches.
+The Emitter accepts events from any goroutine, queues them in a channel buffer, and a background writer flushes them to the configured database in batches.

 goroutine A (session.start) ──┐